IAMconsortium/pyam/doc/source/index.rst

 The **pyam** Python package provides a range of diagnostic tools and functions for analyzing and visualizing data from your favorite assessment model(s).

-The *community mailing* list for questions and discussions on new features is hosted by Googlegroups.
-Please join at `groups.google.com/d/forum/pyam`_ and use <pyam@googlegroups.com> to send an email to the *pyam* community.

 The source code for **pyam** is available on `Github`_.

 .. _`Github`: